33percent/starlette/readme.md

-a bare minimum flask app running on python containerised using docker
+# starlette app running on docker